-Sector Type Number is the sector/block size typed defined in JEDEC Flash Parameter Table: SFDP address locations 4CH, 4EH, 50H, and 52H.
-For SFDP address location 4CH, which is Sector Type 1, the size is represented by 01H; SFDP address location 4EH, Sector Type 2, size is represented by 02H; SFDP address location 50H, Sector Type 3, size is represented by 03H; and SFDP address location 52H, Sector Type 4, size is represented by 04H.
+Sector Type Number is the sector/block size type defined in JEDEC Flash Parameter Table: SFDP address locations 4CH, 4EH, 50H, and 52H.
+Sector Type 1, which is represented by 01H, is located at address 4CH.
+Sector Type 2, which is represented by 02H, is located at address location 4EH.
+Sector Type 3, which is represented by 03H, is located at address location 50H.
+Sector Type 4, represented by 04H, is located at address location 52H.
 Contiguous Same Sector Type # Size can re-emerge across the memory range and this Sector Type # will indicate that it is a separate/independent Major Section from the previous contiguous sectors/blocks.